stavroskasidis/BlazorWasmAntivirusProtection/README.md

 3. Smoothwall Firewall - [Confirmed by](https://github.com/MudBlazor/MudBlazor/issues/3883#issuecomment-1031357095) [peterthorpe81](https://github.com/peterthorpe81)
 4. Sophos Endpoint Agent - [Confirmed by](https://github.com/stavroskasidis/BlazorWasmAntivirusProtection/issues/12) [peterthorpe81](https://github.com/peterthorpe81)

-> 🔔 *If you have used this package and has helped you bypass any false positives from other security software, please consider creating an issue with your experience to contribute to this list.*
+> 📣 *If you have used this package and has helped you bypass any false positives from other security software, please consider creating an issue with your experience to contribute to this list.*

+> 🛡️ *You can use [Virustotal](https://www.virustotal.com/gui/home/url) for some indication of how antiviruses view your site.*

 ## What does this package do ?
 This package injects some custom MSBuild tasks that do the following during publishing: